 Please note that if the costs are covered by the health insurance, the aim of the treatment is to alleviate an illness.
 Justified aesthetic claims are not in the foreground when the costs are covered by the health insurance.
 Health insurance benefits must not exceed what is medically necessary (SGB V, § 12).
 Also, the assumption of costs by health insurance companies is usually accompanied by inpatient treatment.

 A certificate is a written expert opinion from the objective point of view of the independent expert.
 With the issuing of an expert opinion comes a high level of responsibility.
-Issuing incorrect health certificates against one’s better knowledge is a violation of the professional code of conduct and a violation of the penal code (StGB, § 278) and highly unethical.
+Issuing incorrect health certificates against one’s better knowledge is a violation of the professional code of conduct and a violation of the Criminal Code (StGB, § 278).
+Furthermore, the issuance of inaccurate certificates is unethical in the extreme.

 The application for reimbursement is initiated with a specialist’s written opinion after careful examination and photographic documentation.
 In the opinion, objective medical findings are collected, without taking into account the subjective feelings of the expert.
 On the basis of his expertise and experience, the question of necessity must be justified in a comprehensible manner.
 The expert opinion must stand up to scrutiny by the Medical Service of the Health Insurance Fund.
 Since there are already many court decisions on the question of the assumption of costs by the health insurance company, the MDK reviews the expert opinion according to the standards of precedents.